slackapi/node-slack-interactive-messages/README.md

-The handler will also receive a `respond()` function, which can be used to send a message to the conversation where the dialog was triggered. **We recommend that apps use `respond()` to notify the user that the dialog submission was recieved** and use it again to communicate updates such as success or failure.
+The handler will also receive a `respond()` function, which can be used to send a message to the conversation where the dialog was triggered. **We recommend that apps use `respond()` to notify the user that the dialog submission was received** and use it again to communicate updates such as success or failure.

 **Example dialog submission handler:**